TummyWang/PVEye/Readme.md

-# PVeye Dataset Baseline Method Source Code
+# PVEye Dataset Baseline Method Source Code

-This project contains the implementation code for the baseline methods of the PVeye dataset, suitable for model training and evaluation.
+This project contains the implementation code for the baseline methods of the PVEye dataset, suitable for model training and evaluation.
 Below is a detailed description of each script file:

 ## Configuration File
 - **config.py**: This file contains key configuration parameters for model training.
 Please adjust the path settings according to your environment before use.